ken-power/SelfDrivingCarND-PathPlanning/README.md

 Part of the total acceleration is the normal component, `AccN` which measures the centripetal acceleration from turning.
 The tighter and faster a turn is made, the higher the `AccN` value will be.

-For this project we need to consider how to minimize total acceleration and jerk by gradually increasing and decreasing point path spacing based on the `car_speed` variable.
+For this project we need to consider how to minimize total acceleration and jerk by gradually increasing and decreasing point path spacing based on the `CarData.Localization.speed` variable.

 ## Complex Paths